poornimah67-blip/Python-programs/README.md

 7. initialisation+declaration in python
 8. size of the data types
 9. checking whether the given number is odd or even
 10. pgm to perform arithmetic operation
+11. pgm ro check whether the given number is positive or negative